galaguna/Nano119-CPU-with-constant-ROM-/README.md

 ![Figure-1](Nano119_architecture.png)

 ### Architectural overview
 The proposed CPU uses a Harvard architecture in which program, data and IO are accessed from separate busses.
-The data word size is 16 bits while the code Word size is 8 bits.
+The data word size is 16 bits while the code word size is 8 bits.
 The 16-bit ALU is a general-purpose arithmetic and logic unit and its result is always stored in the 32-bit R register.
 The arithmetic instructions affect the values of the following flags:
 -	Z16: 16 bits Zero / Equal
 -	N16: 16 bits negative / Less tan